soyart/gfc/README.md

     $ gfc aes --text -o text.bin;

 #### Pre-encryption and post-encryption
+> For more info on gfc pre-processing and post-processing, see [CLI page](/pkg/cli/)
 ##### Encoding
 We can also apply some encoding to our output (encryption) or input (decryption) with `-e <ENCODING>` or `--encoding <ENCODING>`: